Northern tidewater goby: Diet

 The diet of the adult northern tidewater goby consists mostly of benthic invertebrates and local insects, though their diet's exact composition can vary by season.
 In some lagoon populations, gobies have been found to feed on seasonally available invasive New Zealand mud snails, reflecting the fish's adaptive foraging behavior to non-native species in its environment.

 Conservation status

+Habitat loss and modification are the main threats to E. newberryi.
+The brackish areas where saltwater and freshwater meet are where they live usually, such as along the coast of California; this area has been altered by development.
+Barriers such as dikes and levees have been built to protect residents from potential flooding, but the creation of these barriers has reduced habitat for E. newberryi.
+Other reasons for population declines are attributed to exotic fish and amphibians which have been introduced to the region.
+Many of these fish prey on E. newberryi, and others outcompete them for food and habitat.
+The altering of streams flow with diversions has affected the salinity of the water and changed the habitat at creek mouths where E. newberryi has historically lived.
+Restoration projects have been started to bring populations back to a more stable number by making more habitat available, as well as providing protective areas.
+Some levees have been removed and exotic species reduction programs are being initiated.

 The northern tidewater goby was listed by the state of California for protection in 1987, and federally listed in 1994.
 However, there has been some controversy over this, since many populations in its range are apparently secure, and the fish is even abundant at times.
 However, the fish's need for specific kind of habitat means that the populations are isolated from each other, and subject to extirpation due to various human activities, such as draining of wetlands, sand bar breaches for the purpose of tidal flushing, pollutant accumulation in lagoons, and so forth.
 Even so, studies have shown that it is a resilient species, and populations have been successfully restored to wetlands that have been protected.